khartmann5/Project_01/README.md

 - 2/6 : narrowing down the cities to focus on and looking for patterns

 ## Major Findings:
+### Does high use of public transportation increase the quality of air?
 - There is a connection betwen public transportation and air quality, however it's not as strong as we were expecting.

+### Do Cities with a higher population have worse AQI than smaller cities despite the use of public transportation?
 - California has the worst air quality overall, no matter the population of the area or the percentage of people using public transportation.

+### Comparison of the population of the city compared to air quality
+- Population of the city does note seem to impact air quality.

+### Where is the best public transit usage?
 - The east coast has a higher usage of public transportation than the rest of the country.
 ![heatmap_transitrate](Images/heatmap_transit_rate.png)
-- Population of the city does note seem to impact air quality.